Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 The earliest formal funding stage, typically raised to build an MVP and validate initial assumptions.

 A pre-seed round is the earliest formal funding stage for a startup, typically raised to build a minimum viable product (MVP), hire the first employees, and validate core assumptions about the business before a full seed round.
+The pre-seed has emerged as a distinct stage over the past decade as seed rounds have grown larger and the bar for seed has risen — pre-seed exists to fund the work that proves a company is ready for a seed.

 At the pre-seed stage, investors are primarily betting on the founding team and the quality of the problem being solved.
-Traction is not expected, though any early signal — a waitlist, a pilot customer, an LOI — is a meaningful differentiator.
+Traction is not expected, though any early signal — a waitlist, a pilot customer, an LOI, a working prototype, a paid design partnership — is a meaningful differentiator.
+The signal investors look for most is "earned insight": evidence that the founders have unique access to the problem because of their background, current role, or specific lived experience.
+A team that has spent 5 years inside the customer's workflow has earned insight that a generalist team cannot match.

 Related terms